+ANNOUNCE PRIOR TO EACH TEAM COMPETING

+- 1. On deck is High School. - 2.
+Up next is High School.

+3. High School you may take the floor.

+ANNOUNCE BEFORE EACH SESSION

-ANTICOMOL I MION TO LA ton remin domi erma 1.
-On deck is High School.
-2. Up next is High School.
-3 H igh School you may take the floor.
-ANNOUNCE BEFORE EAC H SESSION Board of Directors, the Administrative Staff, the Cheer Advisory Committee and the member schools of the ciation, welcome to the 2022 Cheerleading Competition at procedures and activities always have priority over est and most comfortable atmosphere the host event staff will diligently maintain established security.
+1. On behalf of the IHSA Board of Directors, the Administrative Staff, the Cheer Advisory Committee and the member schools of the Illinois High School Association, welcome to the 2023 Cheerleading Competition at .

+2. To help insure the safest and most comfortable atmosphere the host event staff will diligently maintain established security procedures and activities.
 This will require complete cooperation by all competing teams, contest officials, and fans.
-Security will convenience; therefore, if you are requested to cooperate with event personnel in any manner, please do see will enable event staff to fulfill its responsibilities efficiently. on any affiliated property any affiliated property, inc bution, and consumption of alcoholic beverages and other illegal substances are prohibited at this site and of this IHSA State Series Contest.
-State series hosts are required to make all state series contest sites and cluding parking lots, fan accommodation areas, and other school or event venue property, alcohol-free is of any IHSA event being held at the site.
-Event staff will enforce this policy rigorously. • e of the location of available AEDs at the venue.
-It would be a life-saving tool in the event of cardiac arrest AEDs located at aphy is the official photography service authorized to provide fans attending IHSA state finals with action of the participants.
-You can view all of the great photos from this weekends' tournament by visiting their v.V-I-P-S.com. movement here in Illinois opportunities for today's or simply helped carry ar female athletes.
-The IHSA ear marks the 50th anniversary of Title IX (9).
-This landmark moment for female students led to a s, where over 140,000 female high school athletes now compete annually across 18 IHSA sports.
-The athletes were built on the perseverance of those who came before.
-Whether you were a trailblazer in 1972 and pass the torch since, your participation has played a part in creating and expanding opportunities for a welcomes any females in attendance who are current or former athletes, coaches, or officials, at any level equized (pause for recognition).
-Thank you!
+Security will always have priority over convenience; therefore, if you are requested to cooperate with event personnel in any manner, please do so promptly.
+Your assistance will enable event staff to fulfill its responsibilities efficiently.

+3. The possession, distribution, and consumption of alcoholic beverages and other illegal substances are prohibited at this site and on any affiliated property of this IHSA State Series Contest.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, alcohol-free zones on the date or dates of any IHSA event being held at the site.
+Event staff will enforce this policy rigorously.

-- 7. The IHSA will celebrate the 50th anniversary of Title IX (9) throughout the 2021-22 school year.
-Click the special 50th anniversary logo on the IHSA homepage for more content on the individuals and moments that shaped Title IX here in Illinois.
-For a national perspective, follow the NFHS' yearlong recognition on social media via the hashtag Title-I-X-at-50. - 8.
-We all have a role to play in mitigating the spread of COVID-19.
-During this IHSA event, and whenever possible in your daily life, please utilize social distancing, frequently wash your hands with soap and warm water, wear a mask in designated areas, and consider vaccination if you are eligible.
+4. Fans, please take note of the location of available AEDs at the venue.
+It would be a life-saving tool in the event of cardiac arrest.
+(If known) You can find AEDs located at .

+5. Visual Image Photography is the official photography service authorized to provide fans attending IHSA state finals with action and award photographs of the participants.
+You can view all of the great photos from this weekends' tournament by visiting their web site.
+Just go to www.V-I-P-S.com.

+6. The IHSA celebrated the 50th anniversary of Title IX (9) throughout the 2021-22 school year.
+This landmark law has led to a movement here in Illinois, where more than 140,000 female athletes now compete annually in 18 IHSA sports.
+Despite all the strides we have made, we still lack female coaches and officials in the high school ranks.
+Consider getting involved as a coach or official by visiting IHSA.org.

+7. The IHSA reminds you of the importance of good sportsmanship at all athletic events.
+Competing in a safe environment is a tenant of all IHSA events and a right owed to every student.
+Hate speech or harassment of any kind will not be permitted at this event.
+Any competitors and spectators identified as using hate speech will be removed from this event and suspended from future events.